 A great way to use your green thumb is to grow and store herbs.
 We’ve had fun with starting mini herb gardens right on our kitchen windows.
 They’ll be so much tastier than the ones you buy at the store, and it’s a great hobby to enjoy.
 Plus, a lot of them smell great too.
 You can’t beat your own home-grown herbs for flavor and variety.

-Growing herbs in a container works great for herbs like basil, rosemary, thyme, and parsley.
+This Fiskars basil growing guide will teach you how to grow basil in your garden, though it also grows well in a container, as does rosemary, thyme, and parsley.
 Plus, it’s not difficult to get started.
 They can be close to your kitchen, on the porch, or even the window sill.
 In some cases, if you have a wall that gets great sunlight you can grow them inside right on the wall.

 Most of all, experiment with different types of herbs.
 You can grow a lot and dry them, freeze them, and use them in a variety of ways to ensure that you have the right herbs for all your favorite recipes and for gifts all year long.